 - Local searches will be checked, and property enquiries dealt with between solicitors.

 - You will need to transfer the agreed deposit to your solicitor.

 - Contracts are exchanged, and both parties agree a completion date.

 - Your solicitor will request the mortgage advance so that the funds have cleared in time for completion.

 - Your solicitor will send the transfer deeds to the seller’s solicitor.

 - Hopefully the purchase completes on times, and the estate agent will deliver the keys to your new home!

 Contractor mortgages – why you should use a specialist

-Using their network of contacts within the mortgage industry, and many years of expertise, they can access the most competitive 'high street' mortgage deals
+Using their network of contacts within the mortgage industry, and many years of expertise, these specialists can access the most competitive ‘high street’ mortgage deals.

 To find out more about your mortgage options, simply fill in this form, and our trusted partners, Broadbench, will get right back to you.